 And why not explore ways to reduce your waste altogether?
 Heading to the local market is a great way to explore your new home, and you can often find fresh produce without plastic packaging.
-So-called bulk or zero waste stores, where you can buy groceries and household products without packaging, are also popping up all over Europe.
+So-called bulk or zero waste stores, where you can buy groceries and household products without packaging, are also popping up in many countries.